microsoft/WhatTheHack/068-AzureOpenAIApps/Student/Challenge-01.md

 # navigate to document directory
 cd ContosoAIAppsBackend/challenge-artifacts/documents/contoso-islands

-# create a container
-az storage container create --account-name {mystorageaccountname} --name {containerName}

-# This is just an example using contosoizzy1storage as the storage account.
-Plug in your own storage account name here
-az storage container create --account-name contosoizzy1storage --name government
 ````

 Use these commands to upload the file to Azure blob storage individually.